TorahBibleCodes/TorahBibleCodes_Sphinx/docs/source/usage.rst

    ## 1-BASED DICTIONARY KEY-POSITIONS

-   ## QUIRK IN IPYTHON PRESENTING UNICODE HEBREW TEXT WITHIN COMPLEX TUPLE OF NUMBERS
+   ## QUIRK IN READ THE DOCS PRESENTING UNICODE HEBREW TEXT WITHIN COMPLEX TUPLE OF NUMBERS
-   ## LEFT-TO-RIGHT ORDER
+   ## LEFT-TO-RIGHT ORDER WOULD LOOK LIKE THIS:
    In [1]: DW[1] --> ('HebrewWord' , [1, 2, 3, 4, 5, 6], (1, [2, 200, 1, 300, 10, 400], 913))

    ## ERROR WITH PRESENTING UNICODE HEBREW TEXT WITHIN COMPLEX TUPLE OF NUMBERS)